owencjones/tech-examples/README.md

 #### [Restaurant Listings Test](https://bitbucket.org/seajones/kukd-tech-test)

 This was a tech test sprung on me at the end of an interview.
 It took 6 hours to do, and the company involved expected me to stay on premises to do it, so the solution works, but is a little rough and ready.
 I was ultimately offered the job, but declined.
+The solution was written a few years ago, so uses older Javascript paradigms.

 ### Tooling and scripts